Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

     name: keyVaultName
     location: resourceLocation
     enablePurgeProtection: enablePurgeProtection
-    keys: keys
+    secrets: secrets
     roleAssignments: roleAssignments
   }
 }
 ```

-Notice the keys parameter, which has a UDT ([User-defined data type](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/user-defined-data-types)) that is part of the Key Vault module and enables code completion for easy usage.
-No need to look up what parameters a key might have.
+Notice the secrets parameter, which has a UDT ([User-defined data type](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/user-defined-data-types)) that is part of the Key Vault module and enables code completion for easy usage.
+No need to look up what parameters a secret might have.
 Just start typing and tab-complete what you need from the parameters offered by the Bicep extension in combination with Azure Verified Modules.

 And the bicep parameter file now looks like this: